 Taking into account 60% of the delivered energy, a factor of 1.6 is included in the total power supplied by the battery = 1.6 x 1.2 x Total Wh/day.
 The nominal DC voltage of a battery is the same as that set for the inverter.
 Considering economic and technical factors we have set the nominal voltage at 24 V, as further explained in the controls section.
 For any off-grid Solar PV System it is not advisable to charge and discharge the batteries every day.
 The “days of autonomy” designs the battery rating based on the number of days the batteries deliver power without a charge.

 Now that we have all the parameters required to calculate the Ampere-hour rating of the battery, the following formula is applied:

 Charge controllers increase efficiency and lifespan of the batteries and the technology implemented in these controllers continuously evolves.
 We considered two factors in their design rating:

 Relative to the I-V characteristics, the charge controllers are set at a rating of 1.3 x The Short Circuit Current.
 This procedure is implemented in the excel sheet where there is a detailed analysis of the cost estimates.

 Here are additional considerations to include when selecting equipment.
 We will add more if our experience purchasing and installing our system reveals anything beneficial.

 Three variations of solar panels are generally utilized for residential and commercial purposes: monocrystalline, polycrystalline, and thin film.
 They vary in silicon content, efficiency, area required, and cost, with preference given to the latter two.

-The calculations for inverter sizing helps decide the inverter to be chosen.
-Apart from that, cost and the project budget aids in choosing an inverter as well.
+The calculations for inverter sizing help decide the inverter to be chosen.
+Cost and the project budget aid in choosing an inverter as well.